near-examples/coin-flip-examples/README.md

 - `call`
   - A decorator that indicates a `change` method or a function that changes state on the blockchain.
 Note that change methods cost gas and must be signed.
 For more information see our [documentation on gas](https://docs.near.org/docs/concepts/gas).
 - `view`
   - A decorator that indicates a `view` method or a function that returns values stored on the blockchain.
-View calls are free and do not cost gas.
+View calls are free and an account isn't needed to execute them.

 ## Front end